Lioo7/Anomaly-detection/README.md

 <img src="https://i.ibb.co/hmyfTfG/Screen-Shot-2023-01-02-at-3-19-02.png" />

 ## Docker Application
 In addition to the model and analysis, we have also developed a Docker application with a user interface that allows users to input new incidents and get a prediction of whether or not they are anomalous.
-The application can be installed from our GitHub project, and the Jupyter notebook contains a link to the project.
+The application can be installed from our GitHub project.
 <img src="https://i.ibb.co/60pP4V0/Screen-Shot-2023-01-02-at-3-19-20.png" />

 ## Conclusion